A Guide to Discover Billing

 -

-If you have a question about a charge, you can contact Discover’s 100% U.S.-based customer service by phone or the website and app.
+If you have a question about a charge, you can contact our 100% U.S.-based customer service by phone, online, or mobile app.

-You can access your Discover card’s bill online by registering for or signing into your Discover account.
-When you first sign in, you’ll be able to see your Discover Card’s account summary, including:
+You can access your Discover Card bill online by registering for or signing into your Discover account.
+When you first sign in, you’ll be able to see your Discover Card account summary, including:

 Remember to make at least the minimum payment by the due date to avoid late payment fees.